mnblanco/R4DSSolution/_build/import.md

 #> [13] "progress"        "skip_empty_rows"
 ```

--   `col_names` and `col_types` are used to specify the column names and how to parse the columns
+-   `col_names` and `col_types`: used to specify the column names and how to parse the columns
--   `locale` is important for determining things like the encoding and whether "." or "," is used as a decimal mark.
+-   `locale` is important for determining things like the encoding and whether "." or "," is used as a decimal mark
--   `na` and `quoted_na` control which strings are treated as missing values when parsing vectors
+-   `na` and `quoted_na`: control which strings are treated as missing values when parsing vectors
--   `trim_ws` trims whitespace before and after cells before parsing
+-   `trim_ws`: trims whitespace before and after cells before parsing
--   `n_max` sets how many rows to read
+-   `n_max`: how many rows to read
--   `guess_max` sets how many rows to use when guessing the column type
+-   `guess_max`: how many rows to use when guessing the column type
--   `progress` determines whether a progress bar is shown.
+-   `progress`: determines whether a progress bar is shown

 </div>